-Appropriate corrective action could include direct communication with the judge or lawyer who has committed the violation, other direct action, such as a confidential referral to a judicial or lawyer assistance program, or a report of the violation to the presiding judge, appropriate authority, or other agency or body.
-Judges should note that in addition to the action required by Canon 3D(2), California law imposes mandatory additional reporting requirements on judges regarding lawyer misconduct.
-See Business and Professions Code section 6086.7.
+Appropriate corrective action could include direct communication with the judge or lawyer who has committed the violation, writing about the misconduct in a judicial decision, or other direct action, such as a confidential referral to a judicial or lawyer assistance program, or a report of the violation to the presiding judge, appropriate authority, or other agency or body.
+Judges should note that in addition to the action required by Canon 3D(2), California law imposes additional mandatory reporting requirements to the State Bar on judges regarding lawyer misconduct.
+See Business and Professions Code sections 6086.7 and 6086.8, subdivision (a), and California Rules of Court, rules 10.609 and 10.1017.

-"Appropriate authority" denotes the authority with responsibility for initiation of the disciplinary process with respect to a violation to be reported.
+"Appropriate authority" means the authority with responsibility for initiation of the disciplinary process with respect to a violation to be reported.

-- (3) A judge shall promptly report in writing to the Commission on Judicial - 38 Performance when he or she is charged in court by misdemeanor citation, - 39 prosecutorial complaint, information, or indictment, with any crime in the United - 40 States as specified below.
-Crimes that must be reported are: (1) all crimes, other - 41 than those that would be considered misdemeanors not involving moral turpitude - 42 or infractions under California law; and (2) all misdemeanors involving violence - 43 (including assaults), the use or possession of controlled substances, the misuse of prescriptions, or the personal use or furnishing of alcohol.
+(3) A judge shall promptly report in writing to the Commission on Judicial Performance when he or she is charged in court by misdemeanor citation, prosecutorial complaint, information, or indictment with any crime in the United States as specified below.
+Crimes that must be reported are: (1) all crimes, other than those that would be considered misdemeanors not involving moral turpitude or infractions under California law; and (2) all misdemeanors involving violence (including assaults), the use or possession of controlled substances, the misuse of prescriptions, or the personal use or furnishing of alcohol.
 A judge also shall promptly report in writing upon conviction of such crimes.

 If the judge is a retired judge serving in the Assigned Judges Program, he or she shall promptly report such information in writing to the Chief Justice rather than to the Commission on Judicial Performance.
-If the judge is a subordinate judicial officer,\ he or she shall promptly report such information in writing to both the presiding judge of the court in which the subordinate judicial officer\ sits and the Commission on Judicial Performance.
+If the judge is a subordinate judicial officer, he or she shall promptly report such information in writing to both the presiding judge of the court in which the subordinate judicial officer sits and the Commission on Judicial Performance.